-The organisation that is now Reading Mencap is a small local charity that was founded in 1962 by local parents of children and adults with learning disability (LD) and autism to help themselves and others to provide support for their dependants so that they might lead a full and active life in their community.
-To understand about learning disability see ‘What is a learning disability?’.
+The organisation that is now Reading Mencap is a small local charity that was founded in 1962 by local parents of children and adults with learning disabilities (LD) and autism.

-We have our own premises in central Reading, The Centre, at 21 Alexandra Road, near the Royal Berkshire Hospital.
+We have our own premises in central Reading, at 21 Alexandra Road, near the Royal Berkshire Hospital.
 This includes offices, a meeting space and a large club room and garden.

-See a snapshot of our activities by clicking/touching the play button in the 90-second video above (or you can see it on our YouTube channel here), or by reading on and clicking on one of the links on this page and elsewhere.
+See a snapshot of our activities in the 90-second video above (or you can watch it on our YouTube channel), or by reading on and clicking on one of the links on this page and elsewhere.

 Get in touch